gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 It is up to the upper layer to manage the keys for the DTLS chunk.
 One example of such a in-band DTLS key management is
 {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
-They key management SHOULD use a dedicated PPID to ensure that the user messages are handled by the appropriate layer.
+The key management SHOULD use a dedicated PPID to ensure that the user messages are handled by the appropriate layer.

 When performing key management, the keys for receiving SHOULD be installed